Handling SQL Nulls with Two-Valued Logic: Eliminating unknown

-We now show that the two-valued semantics based on conflating \vu\ with \vf\ fulfills our desiderata for a two-valued version of SQL.
+We now show that the two semantics presented above fulfill our desiderata for a two-valued version of SQL.
 Recall that it postulated three requirements: (1) that no expressiveness be gained or lost compared to the standard SQL; (2) that over databases without nulls no changes be required; and (3) that when changes are required in the presence of nulls, they ought to be small and not affect significantly the size of the query.
 These conditions are formalized in the definition below.

 \begin{definition} A semantics $\semsql{\,}'$ of queries {\em captures} the semantics $\semsql{\,}$ of $\sqlra$ if the following are satisfied: \begin{enumerate}\itemsep=0pt \item for every expression $E$ of $\sqlra$ there exists an expression $G$ of $\sqlra$ such that, for each database $D$,